-Normally, all coral in the Cayman Islands are completely protected and should never be touched; just a brush over a coral can subject it to significant damage.
-However, over the past four years, four dive operators in the Cayman Islands have worked to obtain permits from the Department of Environment (DoE), and have been growing staghorn coral in small nurseries.
+Normally, all coral in Cayman is completely protected and should never be touched.
+However, four dive operators in Grand Cayman (Cayman Eco Divers, Divetech, Ocean Frontiers and Sunset House), plus the Brac SCUBA Shack on Cayman Brac and CCMI on Little Cayman, obtained permits from the Department of Environment and have been growing staghorn coral in small nurseries.

 Dive operators that have been growing coral include: